 We're asking our supporters to contact their Congressional representatives and let them know that global demining programs are critical.
 Will you add your voice to the movement?

-This fall, we're asking supporters to contact their members of Congress and let them know that demining funding is critical for building safe futures around the world.
+We're asking supporters to contact their members of Congress and let them know that demining funding is critical for building safe futures around the world.
 If you'd like to contact your Congressional leaders, we suggest the following key messages: